DIY Argan Oil Face Mask Guide: Clear Skin With Argan!

-Argan oil is the oil derived from the fruit of the argan tree, which is a native to certain regions of Morocco and Algir.
+Argan oil is the oil derived from the fruit of the Argan tree, which is a native to certain regions of Morocco and Algeria.
 Some time ago, it was put on the UN’s list of protected trees due to its immense importance and significance.
 Many times, the oil is derived from the tree’s kernels by hand, which is also part of what makes it so valuable.

-Argan is still being studies by researchers, and results are still inconclusive, but so far the argan and its oil have been linked to cancer prevention, lowering bad cholesterol, and prevention or reversal of other diseases and conditions.
+Argan is still being studied by researchers, and results are still inconclusive, but so far the argan and its oil have been linked to cancer prevention, lowering bad cholesterol, and prevention or reversal of other diseases and conditions.
 This is not to say this is a miracle cure.
-No no. But it does have some serious benefits – especially when applied topically.
+No no. But it does have some serious benefits -- especially when applied topically.

 Argan Oil Face Mask Benefits For Skin & Acne

 As for skin and acne, argan has plenty of potential.
 Like other natural ingredients -- such as avocado, which is also used in many face mask recipes -- it has this way of helping the skin from the inside out, unclogging the pores and helping the cells regenerate.
 For a long time, I thought the oil of argan was mainly a hair treatment.